marlonecobos/kuenm2/README.md

 from GitHub, restart R session, close other RStudio sessions you may have open, and try again.
 If during the installation you are asked to update packages, do so if you don’t need a specific version of one or more of the packages to be installed.
-If any of the packages give an error when updating, please install it alone using `install.packages()`, then try installing **kuenm2** again.
+If any of the packages gives an error when updating, please install it alone using `install.packages()`, then try installing **kuenm2** again.